hemashushu/hemashushu.github.io/src/content/posts/2022-10-31-building-a-modern-computer-system-from-scratch-step-by-step/index.en.md

 There is no doubt that system technology contains large amount of content.
 It represents the accumulation of the work of thousands of top engineers from around the world over several decades, and its breadth and depth are almost at the limit of what the human brain can comprehend.
 In fact, one could argue that it is the work of a group of people who have far surpassed our current era.

 I realize that it is impossible to cover all of the content in just a few articles.
-That is why I have prepared four series, each consisting of several parts, and each part containing several chapters.
+That is why I divied this project into four series, each series consisting of several parts, and each part containing several chapters.
 In total, there will be about a hundred articles.
 The main focus of this series can be described in one sentence: **Learn about existing tools and systems, create you own tools, and build new systems.** You may have already read books or articles like "Building Systems from Scratch", but this series not only builds systems, but also makes tools for building systems, which I believe will still be refreshing for you 😁.

 ![content](images/content.en.png)